 - Garlic – Garlic gives a pungent pop to the sauce.
 It’s not a top note, but you’d miss it if it was gone.

-- Cilantro, green onions, green chiles – Yeah, I know that I said that tofu was the star, but without these green things, this dish, in my opinion, is one-note.
+- Cilantro, green onions, green chilis – Yeah, I know that I said that tofu was the star, but without these green things, this dish, in my opinion, is one-note.
 Chop-up a bunch, and put too much on.
 Cover every stick of tofu with all the green it can handle. …Because it can handle it.

 - Rice flour or cornstarch – When frying, starches give a crispier crust than AP flour.
 Rice gives me the crunch I’m looking for, but it’s not in everyone’s cupboards all the time.
 Cornstarch would be a close second since it’s the starch of choice for many of your favorite fried Asian dishes.
 AP will work in a pinch, but it won’t be the same.